-It was our first time in Scotland and the end of our trip.
-After two weeks of near-perfect May weather, our last day greeted us with a chill.
-The rain came down, the fog rolled in, and it was a precise reflection of our mood.
+It was our first trip to Scotland, and it was coming to an end.
+After two blissful weeks of sightseeing and near-perfect May weather, our last day greeted us with a chill.
+Rain and fog rolled in – a perfect metaphor for our mood.
 We were sad.
-More than that, we were downright melancholy.
-You see, at that time, Mr. C and I had no idea if and when we would return.
+More than that, we were depressed.
+You see, at that time, Mr. C and I had no idea if and when we would someday return to Scotland.
 Did we just spend two weeks falling in love with a county we might not ever see again?
+Only time would tell.

 It was magical.

 Holyrood Park is a royal park located in the heart of the city of Edinburgh.
 Covering an expanse of 640 acres, this gorgeous piece of earth sits adjacent to Edinburgh’s royal residence – the Palace of Holyroodhouse – and is just a short walk from the Royal Mile.
 The park is popular with both tourists and residents, providing the perfect spot for photographers, nature watchers, or those who just want to get away from the hustle-bustle of the city.
 Various paths lead you through the park, as does Queen’s Drive, a paved road that loops up and around the perimeter.

 (You might notice that some of the photos that follow were taken on a sunny day as opposed to the overcast day I wrote about at the beginning.
 Which means we did, in fact, return!)